rigoudyg/climaf/doc/scripts/curves.rst

 ---------------------------------------------------------------

-Plot a series of xy curves (along time, lat, lon or pressure/z_index) for an ensemble dataset using NCL
+Plot a series of xy curves (along time, lat, lon or pressure/z_index) for an ensemble dataset using NCL, and allowing for tuning a number of graphic attributes

 **References** : http://www.ncl.ucar.edu